Coral Reef restaurant in Epcot

 This hibachi-style meal brings it all: good food, fun, and a great atmosphere.
 You have something here for meat lovers and vegetarians, plus parents and children go crazy for the talented chefs.

-The Teppan Edo experience, although uniquely Disney in a lot of ways, is actually quite similar to Hibachi experiences we’ve had at other restaurants around the country.
+The Teppan Edo experience, although uniquely Disney in a lot of ways, is actually quite similar to the Hibachi experiences we’ve had at other restaurants around the country.
 If you’ve tried Hibachi in the past we expect you’ll find this to be similar.
-For us it’s fun, but for some it’s same old same old.
+For us it’s fun, but for some, it’s the same old same old.

 Pro-tip: Make your Advanced Dining Reservation well ahead of time to ensure you have a spot at the table!